-5 See Amended PSEP of SoCalGas and SDG&E, submitted December 2, 2011, in R.11-02-019 and subsequently transferred to A.11-11-002.
+4 See Amended PSEP of SoCalGas and SDG&E, submitted December 2, 2011, in R.11-02-019 and

 - a.
 Based on the PSEP Decision Tree and Test versus Replace (TVR) analysis, detailed below, SoCalGas and SDG&E confirmed the project scope for Section 1 as a replacement.
 SoCalGas applied for the necessary permits, but due to the risk associated with permitting terms presented by the City of Pasadena, it was determined that the risk to company employees and the community was unacceptable.
 After additional thorough research, hydrotesting was deemed as the safest and most viable option for this project.
 The engineering and design process restarted as a hydrotest project. - b.
-A new bridle was installed to reconnect Lateral 32-21-A. - New mileage is a result of alignment offset. - 4.
-Final Project Scope: The final project scope consists of a 1.561 mile hydrotest, replacement of one MLV and bridle, and the replacement of two lateral valves for Supply Line 32-21-F and Supply Line 32-21-A. There are 146 feet of Accelerated Phase 2B and 227 feet of Incidental pipe.
+A new bridle was installed to reconnect Lateral 32-21-A. - c.
+New mileage is a result of alignment offset. - 4.
+Final Project Scope: The final project scope consists of a 1.561 mile hydrotest, replacement of one MLV and bridle, and the replacement of two lateral valves for Supply Line 32-21-F and Supply Line 32-21-A. There are no Accelerated miles and 0.084 miles of Incidental pipe.